-Oxygen Release Compound (ORC) is a specifically designed compound to enhance aerobic conditions in saturated soil and groundwater.
-ERMI has successfully utilized ORC to increase dissolved oxygen and enhance aerobic degradation for petroleum site remediation.
-ORC is a bioremediation technique that has been demonstrated to greatly speed up petroleum hydrocarbon degradation and decrease site cleanup time in comparison to natural attenuation.
-ORC can also be utilized as a component of a larger remediation strategy.
+Oxygen Releasing Compounds (ORCs) are specifically-designed to enhance aerobic conditions in saturated soil and the groundwater.
+They are available from different manufacturers.
+ERMI has successfully utilized ORCs to increase dissolved oxygen concentrations and enhance aerobic degradation for petroleum site remediation.
+ORCs are a bioremediation technique that has accelerated petroleum-hydrocarbon degradation and decreased site cleanup time in comparison to natural attenuation.
+ORCs can also be utilized as a component of a larger remediation strategy.

-Application of ORC can be an advantageous additional step while backfilling a source removal excavation.
-ORC is mixed with clean fill material within the saturated zone and provides a continued remedial effect on dissolved contaminant concentrations for up to 12 months following removal of the source material.
-ORC can also be injected using both temporary injection points or permanent injection wells.
-ORC can be used to target a variety of contaminants; the most widely targeted of which are Benzene, Toluene, Ethylbenzene, and Xylene (BTEX), and gasoline, diesel, and oil range organics.
+Application of ORCs can be advantageous enhancements while backfilling a contaminant-source excavation.
+ORCs are mixed with clean fill material within the saturated zone, providing a continued remedial effect on dissolved contaminant concentrations, generally for up to 12 months following removal of the contaminated soil.
+ORCs can also be injected using both temporary injection points or permanent injection wells.
+ORCs can be used to target a variety of contaminants, such as benzene, toluene, ethylbenzene, and total xylenes (collectively known as “BTEX”), and gasoline, diesel, and oil range organics.

-ERMI has cost-effectively applied ORC as a remediation technique on a number of projects, including open-pit application of both slow-release pelletized form and slurry form, as a stand-alone injection-based strategy, and as a targeted polishing treatment following long-term remediation efforts.
+ERMI has cost-effectively applied ORCs as a remediation technique on many projects, including open-pit application of both slow-release pelletized form and slurry form, as a stand-alone injection-based strategy, and as a targeted polishing treatment following long-term remediation efforts.

-ORC is but one component of the remedial toolkit regularly used by ERMI to reduce cleanup time, minimize site disruption, or provide that final push towards achieving cleanup goals.
+ORCs are one component of the remediation toolkit regularly used by ERMI to reduce cleanup time, minimize site disruption, and/or provide that final push toward achieving cleanup goals.